deceptikhan81/Hangman-Project-Board/README.md

 of how many letters are left to be guessed.
 Every time the player guesses a correct letter, this value will be decremented (reduced) by 1 for each instance of that letter in the word.

+Coding the Game Loop:
+The skeleton of the game loop looks like this: while (remainingLetters > 0) {
+ // Game code goes here
+ // Show the player their progress
+ // Take input from the player
+ // Update answerArray and remainingLetters for every correct guess }
+We use a while loop, which
+will keep looping as long as
+remainingLetters > 0 remains true.
+The body of the loop will have to update remainingLetters for every correct guess the player makes.
+Once the player has guessed all the letters, remainingLetters will be 0 and the loop will end.